 As a public charter school, the Academy will provide identification, evaluation and instructional services to any enrolled student as required by state and federal law.
-As required by law, all new students will also be screened by teachers within the first 45 days of their attendance at the Academy for possible special education eligibility; results of these screenings are confidentially referred to the Great Hearts National Director of Exceptional Student Services.
-If requested by the parent/guardian or teacher, a student may be evaluated for possible Special Education placement.
-Parental approval is required prior to an evaluation.
+As required by law, all new students will also be screened by teachers within the first 45 days of their attendance at the Academy for possible special education eligibility; results of these screenings are confidentially referred to the ESS Department on campus.
+If requested by the parent/guardian or teacher, a student may be evaluated for possible Special Education eligibility.
+Parental permission is required prior to an evaluation.
 Please contact the school office for more information.
 The Academy is also required under the "Child Find" law to offer possible referrals and/or evaluations for children not enrolled in the school.
-More information can be found in the Academies Standard School Policies Guide, linked here.
+More information can be found in the Academies Standard School Policies Guide, linked here, under Appendix 11, Special Education Policies and Procedures.
+The Special Education Policies and Procedures are also posted on the Academy's website.